 Design of the Raven UAV is conventional as aircraft go though key qualities of the system are its compact dimensions and hand-launched operation.
 The Raven takes to the air by a member simply launching the aircraft into the air, nose-first.
 The major working components of the airframe are contained in a rectangular fuselage capped by a curved nose cone assembly housing the all-important camera suite.
 At the nose of the fuselage is a dual-forward, side-looking CCD EO camera system with electronic pan-tilt-zoom functionality and full stabilization as well as an Infrared night-vision camera with forward-looking and side-looking capability.
 A tailboom extends from the lower rear of the Raven fuselage and sports a single vertical tail fin with a single-piece horizontal tailplane.
 The main wing component of the Raven is noticeably canted upwards outboard of the fuselage.
 A simple two-bladed propeller is identified at the top rear of the fuselage and is used to propel the small UAV through the air (in a "pusher" arrangement).
 Power is supplied by a single Aveox 27/26/7-AV electric motor which provides the aircraft with a top speed of 56 kilometers per hour and mission endurance is approximately 1 to 1.5 hours.
 The vehicle measures a running length of 55 inches and sports a wingspan of 4.5 feet with a 4.2lb operating weight.
 These factors allow it to be carried in a standard rucksack.

-1 x Aveox 27/26/7-AV electric motor driving two-bladed pusher propeller.
+1 x Aveox 27/26/7-AV electric motor driving two-bladed propeller arranged in pusher configuration.

 None.
 Payload consists of a daytime color camera as well as infrared night-vision.

 (Showcased armament details pertain to the AeroVironment RQ-11 Raven production model)

 FQM-151 "Pointer" - Original US military designation; appearing in 1999.